Islamic military jurisprudence: Civilian areas

 According to all madhhabs, it is not permissible to kill women or children unless they are fighting against the Muslims.
-The Hanafi, Hanbali, Maliki, and Shafi'i schools forbid killing of those who are not able to fight, including monks, farmers, and serfs, as well as mentally and physically disabled.
+The Hanafi, Hanbali and Maliki schools forbid killing of those who are not able to fight, including monks, farmers, and serfs, as well as mentally and physically disabled.

 Harming civilian areas and pillaging residential areas is also forbidden, as is the destruction of trees, crops, livestock and farmlands.
 The Muslim forces may not loot travelers, as doing so is contrary to the spirit of jihad.
 Nor do they have the right to use the local facilities of the native people without their consent.
 If such a consent is obtained, the Muslim army is still under the obligation to compensate the people financially for the use of such facilities.
 However, Islamic law allows the confiscation of military equipment and supplies captured from the camps and military headquarters of the combatant armies.

+However, 14th century Fiqih Ibn Hudayl of Granada says: